yasio/en/api/reference/cpp/io_service-class.md

 ---
 # io_service Class

-Provides the functionality of `tcp, udp, kcp and ssl` client communication with noblocking-io model.
+Provides the functionality of `tcp, udp, kcp and ssl-client`  communication with noblocking-io model.

 ## Syntax